Book Review: Anchored by Deb Dana - A Guide to Healing Trauma with the Polyvagal Theory

 If Anchored helped you understand your nervous system but also left you wondering how to apply this work to your own healing, trauma therapy can be a helpful next step.

 Working with a trauma counselor in Dallas can help you move from understanding nervous system patterns to actually building more safety, regulation, and connection in your daily life.
+If you're ready to go beyond understanding and into actual nervous system work, my post on Sensorimotor Psychotherapy explores another body-based approach that works alongside Polyvagal principles.

 Learn more about trauma therapy in Dallas or schedule a consultation.